mozilla/web-lit-core/_articles/web-and-you.md

 #### No Digital Badges for this activity

-## 1. Introductions/Opening Circle [3-5 mins]
+## Opening Circle [6-10 mins]
-The facilitator asks each participant to introduce themselves and answer an icebreaker question (such as favorite food, favorite game, what muppet or cartoon character you most resemble).
+* The facilitator asks each participant to introduce themselves and answer an icebreaker question (such as favorite food, favorite game, what muppet or cartoon character you most resemble).
-Tip!
 The icebreaker question helps learners get to know others in the group and feel more comfortable during the discussion; it can-- but does not have to be-- web literacy related.
 Tip!
 The facilitator should model a short introduction, so learners know what this looks like, and especially, how much time they have for their introduction.

-## 2. Ground Rules/Shared Agreements [3-5 mins]
-The facilitator explains that participants will be learning together-- sharing perspectives and ideas, working together in small groups or pairs, and as a large group.
+* Establish ground rules/shared agreements.
+Explain that participants will be learning together-- sharing perspectives and ideas, working together in small groups or pairs, and as a large group.
 Each person is encouraged to share actively.
 * Facilitator asks: what can we do to work and learn better together?
 Solicit ideas from the group, and make a list of positive behaviors for group work.
 Tip!
 Facilitator can add important points if the group does not come up with them.
-These may include… Listen actively
+These may include…
+* Listen actively
-Don’t interrupt
+* Don’t interrupt
-Be respectful of other members
+* Be respectful of other members
-Be open to perspectives that are different from yours If you usually talk a lot in groups, try listening more If you usually listen, try speaking up and sharing your thoughts
+* Be open to perspectives that are different from yours
+* If you usually talk a lot in groups, try listening more
+* If you usually listen, try speaking up and sharing your thoughts

-3. Introducing the Web [3 to 5 mins]
+## Introducing the Web [3 to 5 mins]
 The facilitator explains that learners will be thinking and talking about the internet and the world wide web-- the tools and technologies we use when we are “online.”
 The facilitator asks the group to share kinds of things they do “online” Tip!
 For this round of sharing, the facilitator can encourage learners to raise their hands and wait to be called on to speak, or ask learners to share “popcorn style”-- where they spontaneous call out examples that occur to them.
 Choose the sharing style that works best for your group.